- Joining the library

 ULibrary Bookworms Book Club

 Are you or your family facing a new or challenging situation?
 We all experience times in our lives when we need some information and guidance.
-Please see our Life matters - how libraries can help, webpage, for hep and advice.
-Our reading lists also cover a wide range of topics.
+Please see our Life matters - how libraries can help, webpage, for help and advice.

 Group visits to the library

-Libraries welcome visits from school classes, Brownie & Cub packs, etc. Please contact your local library for further information.
+Libraries welcome visits from school classes, Brownie and Cub packs and so on.
+Please contact your local library for further information.